LeouOn/tdrbio_wp/MAINTENANCE.md

    - Track key metrics
    - Use data to improve content

+## Future Iterations

+- Use WP-CLI for command-line management
+- Ensure the site is optimized for SEO and mobile devices

 This maintenance guide ensures the website remains secure, performant, and up-to-date, providing a reliable platform for sharing Tulku Dakpa Rinpoche's teachings.